Critters/TWANG/README.md

 **//WOBBLE ATTACK** Sets the width, duration (ms) of the attack

-**//POOLS** These are the object pools for enemies, particles, lava, conveyors etc. You can modify the quanity of any of them if your levels use more or if you want to save some memory, just remember to update the respective counts to avoid errors.
+**//POOLS** These are the object pools for enemies, particles, lava, conveyors etc. You can modify the quantity of any of them if your levels use more or if you want to save some memory, just remember to update the respective counts to avoid errors.

 **//USE_GRAVITY** 0/1 to set if particles created by the player getting killed should fall towards the start point, the BEND_POINT variable can be set to mark the point at which the strip of LEDs goes from been horizontal to vertical.
 The game is 1000 units wide (regardless of number of LED's) so 500 would be the mid point.
 If this is confusing just set USE_GRAVITY to 0

 ## Modifying / Creating levels
-Find the loadLevel() function, in there you can see a switch statment with the 10 levels I created.
-They all call different functions and variables to setup the level.
+Find the loadLevel() function, in there you can see a switch statement with the 10 levels I created.
+They all call different functions and variables to set up the level.
 Each one is described below:

 **playerPosition;** Where the player starts on the 0 to 1000 line.
 If not set it defaults to 0.
 I set it to 200 in the first level so the player can see movement even if the first action they take is to push the joystick left